-Amplenote makes it very fast to make your note content available to select users or the internet at large.
+Amplenote makes it very fast to make your note content available to select users, groups, or the internet at large.
 When it comes to sharing with the internet at large, we call that "publishing" or "embedding" note content.
 That's what this article is about.

 Notes can be published to the internet by clicking the triple-dot note actions, and then selecting "Publish note"